JJ/hoborg/text/text.md

 Yes, I know, Duke, it's an all-races republic.
 But including them does not mean I have to *like* them, right?
-I could have liked this one, though, if only she'd had a nicer and bigger chest.
+I could have liked this one, though, if only she'd had a nicer and bigger rack.

 "You want to earn a few pesos, girlie?"
 I asked her.
 If she came around maybe we could check her for the revue.
 After seen her naked,